Table of Contents

 - Pseudocystic change (J Cutan Pathol 2012;39:356)

-- So called "sarcomatous" transformation (mimics undifferentiated pleomorphic sarcoma) (Am J Dermatopathol 2011;33:354)
+- So called sarcomatous transformation (mimics undifferentiated pleomorphic sarcoma) (Am J Dermatopathol 2011;33:354)

-- Fibrosarcomatous transformation denotes those with cellular spindle cell fascicles or a "herringbone" pattern; there is generally greater atypia and mitotic activity; CD34 expression may be diminished / absent
+- Fibrosarcomatous transformation denotes those with cellular spindle cell fascicles or a herringbone pattern

 Microscopic (histologic) images